georgitsvetkov/packer-repo-aws/README.md

 # packer-aws-repo

-Create a nginx AWS box ubuntu lts - README.md with instructions (gh repo)
+Create a nginx AWS box ubuntu lts, using Apple Mac M1 Pro

 # How to use this repo